o3de/o3de.org/content/docs/user-guide/components/reference/vegetation-filters/vegetation-slope-filter.md

 weight: 500
 ---

-Add the **Vegetation Slope Filter** component to restrict vegetation or blocker instances to a range of terrain slope values.
+Add the **Vegetation Slope Filter** component to restrict vegetation or blocker instance placement to a range of terrain slope values.

 ## Provider